-Exploring Maqbool Fida Husain in the Heart of Education City
+Exploring Maqbool Fida Husain In The Heart Of Education City

-(MENAFN- BLJ Worldwide) Doha, Qatar, 26 November 2025: This week, Qatar Foundation will officially unveil Lawh Wa Qalam: M. F. Husain Museum to the public – a new addition to the arts and cultural landscape of Qatar, celebrating the life and work of the iconic modern artist Maqbool Fida Husain.
+Doha, Qatar: This week, Qatar Foundation will officially unveil Lawh Wa Qalam: M. F. Husain Museum to the public – a new addition to the arts and cultural landscape of Qatar, celebrating the life and work of the iconic modern artist Maqbool Fida Husain.

+The museum, which opens to the public on 28 November, will be as a dynamic space where art meets learning, located at the heart of Education City's vibrant hub of innovation and discovery.

 “The museum reinforces Qatar's role as a regional and global hub for culture and creativity, inviting people to explore ideas that inspire, challenge, and unite – and we look forward to opening its doors to the world and to audiences from all walks of life.”